 I have two public keys, one for some servers and one for others.
 How do I specify which key to use when connecting to a server?

-Assuming you're on a Unix/Linux environment, you can create a config file in your ~/.ssh/ directory.
+Assuming you're on a Unix/Linux environment, you can create or edit the file ~/.ssh/config

 Host host1